aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 Overall the ProCommander4 is a logical, well-considered piece of hardware.
 The component choices make sense — each part does a clearly defined job, the interconnections are straightforward, and the result is a low parts count design that appears to work reliably.
 Nothing here is cutting-edge, but that's just fine for a product like this.

 For my use case — animatronic systems on moving parade floats — I'd want to see better mechanical robustness.
 Several larger through-hole components sit freestanding above the board with no staking, and the LCD and front-panel joystick ride on unsupported sub-PCBs that protrude from the front of the unit.
 Both are the kind of detail that matters when the controller lives on a vehicle or gets handled regularly in the field.
 For a controller that lives in a fixed rack, the vibration side of that is a non-issue — but the fragile sub-PCB assemblies are worth being careful with regardless of where it's installed.
-At $1,850.00, these are the kinds of finishing details worth getting right — and it’s worth noting that Weigl requires a login to see pricing at all, which makes comparison shopping unnecessarily difficult for potential buyers.
+At $1,850.00, these are the kinds of finishing details worth getting right — and it’s worth noting that Weigl requires a login to see pricing at all, which makes comparison shopping unnecessarily difficult for potential buyers (see: [Rule #194](/Rules-of-Acquisition/)).

 None of this is a serious criticism — it's a sensible, functional design that clearly does what it's supposed to do.